 As an introvert, Adedolapo struggled to vocalize the many ideas and thoughts that flood his mind, but photography and filmmaking became the most effective means of expression for him.
 His work reflects personal experiences, beliefs, and challenges, often symbolizing his struggles to fit into and contribute to society and his quest for freedom.
 Profoundly shaped by his environment, his current nature-themed works stem from a newfound appreciation for the healing power of nature, emphasizing its importance for mental and creative well-being.
 With creative use of natural lighting and intense composition, he exposes his opinions, concerns, beliefs, adventures, and ordeals through his work, exploring the multifaceted realities of society; from its stunning beauty to its stark challenge, shedding light on complex elements like beauty, gender, politics, mental health, climate, human culture, and lifestyle.

-His work has earned him numerous honors, including second place in the 2024 Art Partner CreateCOP29 Art Prize and finalist status for the 2024 Daniel Tagmani Foundation Grant for Photography.
-Other notable achievements include the LensCulture Fine Art Award Finalist, 2024; Prazzle Inc. Galaxy Artist Grant, March 2024; HUG 2024 Artists to Watch; LensCulture Critics’ Choice Award in 2023; and shortlisting in the Fine Art category of the 2022 500px GPA Award.
-He was also a finalist at the Agora Images World ‘Eyes’ Photo contest in 2019 and the CAP Prize (Contemporary African Photography) 2024.
-Adedolapo was commissioned to shoot the cover for the Booker Prize and Dylan Thomas Prize-shortlisted novel, A Spell of Good Things by Ayọ̀bámi Adébáyọ̀.
-His work has been featured on platforms such as Nataal UK, Nowness, Behance, MAPS Magazine (South Korea), Obscura Magazine (Bulgaria), It’s Nice That, Bored Panda, The Phoblographer, Fair Planet, Tender Photo, and Gida Journal.
+He was commissioned to shoot the cover for the Booker Prize and Dylan Thomas Prize-shortlisted novel, A Spell of Good Things by Ayọ̀bámi Adébáyọ̀.
+His work has been featured on platforms such as Vogue Philippines (May 2025 Earth Issue), Nataal UK, Nowness, Behance, MAPS Magazine (South Korea), Obscura Magazine (Bulgaria), It’s Nice That, Bored Panda, The Phoblographer, Fair Planet, Tender Photo, and Gida Journal.

-Adedolapo has exhibited his works internationally, including in Paris at the Identité Plurielle group exhibition; in Lagos at the Through the Lens group exhibition at the Alliance Française de Lagos; in Lithuania at the IPMA Photography Festival; and at Africa Foto Fest in Abidjan, Côte d’Ivoire.
+Adedolapo has exhibited his works internationally, including at Foto Factory’s Worlds Unmaking exhibition and Iwalewa Haus, Bayreuth, Germany; in Paris at the Identité Plurielle group exhibition; in Lagos at the Through the Lens exhibition at the Alliance Française de Lagos; in Lithuania at the IPMA Photography Festival; at Africa Foto Fest in Abidjan, Côte d’Ivoire; and at the Africa Soft Power Climate Change Photo Exhibition in Nairobi, Kenya.